TDCShep/Project-MOOST-/README.md

 * [Contact](#contact)

 ## General info
-As part of my 100 Days of Code challenge I have been tasked with creating a Mixed Messages generator by the Codecadamy school and was allowed to take the prject in a direction of my choosing.
+As part of my 100 Days of Code challenge I have been tasked with creating a 'Mixed Messages' generator by the Codecadamy school and was allowed to take the project in a direction of my choosing.
-In the midst of this pandemic, and the regular lockdowns, mental health in the UK is at an all time low and when you feel yourself in a mental slump you can not always think of ways to pick your mood back up.
+In the midst of this pandemic, and the ensuing lockdowns, mental health in the UK is at an all time low and when you feel yourself in a mental slump you can not always think of ways to pick your mood back up.
 MOOST is a simple Mood Boosting tool to randomly suggest an activity to pull you out of your mental slump.
+It comprises of 3 parts: An inspirational quote, a suggest mood boosting activity with scientific backing and finally a rhetorical question.

 ## Screenshots
 ![Example screenshot](./img/screenshot.png)